etemesi254/zune-image/zune-png/README.md

 - This decoder (currently) expands images with less than 8 bpp to be 8 bits(one byte) automatically.
-  This may or may not be desired depending on your use cases
+  This may or may not be desired depending on your use cases.
+- No support for the non-standard [APNG](https://en.wikipedia.org/wiki/APNG) (animation) extension.

 ## Features

 - Fast deflate decoder
-- Vectorized code paths
+- Vectorized filters and bit manipulation
 - Memory friendly (few allocations)
 - Zero unsafe outside of platform specific intrinsics

-## Usages
+## Usage

 First, include this in your Cargo.toml